mhkeller/joiner/README.md

   		summary: [summary description of join result, number of matches in A and B, A not in B, B not in A.]
   		full:    [full list of which rows were joined in each of the above categories] },
-    matchStatus: [a string that will be either 'perfect', 'none' or 'some'] }
+    matchStatus: [a string that will be either 'perfect', 'none', 'some', 'all-in-a', 'all-in-b'] }
 }
 ````